CISecurity/ArtifactExpressions/artifacts/macos/macos.pwpolicy59_v1.rst

   +--------------------------------------------+--------------------------------------------+
   | ``notGuessablePattern_operation``          |                                            |
   +--------------------------------------------+--------------------------------------------+
-  :emphasis:are governed by a constraint allowing only the following values:
+  are governed by a constraint allowing only the following values:
     -  equals
     -  not equal
     -  case insensitive equals